AdobeDocs/analytics-learn.en/help/integrations/magento/magento-analysis-workspace-template.md

 kt: 3269
 ---

-# Magento Analysis Workspace Template {#magento-analysis-workspace-template}
+# [!DNL Magento] Analysis Workspace Template {#magento-analysis-workspace-template}

-Introduces the Magento Marketing and Commerce template for Analysis Workspace.
-This is targeted at users of Magento, but it can be leveraged by any online retailer.
+Introduces the [!DNL Magento Marketing and Commerce] template for Analysis Workspace.
+This is targeted at users of [!DNL Magento], but it can be leveraged by any online retailer.
 It includes pre-built insights for retailers on your commerce activities to help you improve sales.

 >[!VIDEO](https://video.tv.adobe.com/v/28164/?quality=12)